masaun/world-id-gated-food-voucher/README.md

 <br>

-- This is a smart contract that support refugees to be able to access (purchase) essential foods easily and securely by utilizing `World ID-gated voucher` .
+- This is a smart contract that support refugees to be able to access (purchase) essential foods more efficiently and securely in order to reduce hunger by utilizing `World ID-gated voucher` .

 <br>